Hideo Sasaki Foundation Board of Directors

 Vice Chair

-Elaine received a master’s in city planning with an urban design certificate from Massachusetts Institute of Technology and a bachelor of arts in sociology from Tufts University.
+Felicia received a master’s in city planning with a concentration in urban design from the University of California, Berkeley, and a bachelor of science in civil engineering from Princeton University.
+She joined the Hideo Sasaki Foundation Board of Trustees in 2024.

 John Cinkala